baszanowskijakub/web-development/README.md

 # Web Development Course
-This repository contains my progress through "The Complete 2024 Web Development Bootcamp" by Angela Yu.
+This repository contains my progress through "The Complete 2024 Web Development Bootcamp" by Angela Yu and freeCodeCamp.org course "JavaScript Algorithms and Data Structures".
 It serves as both a learning tracker and helps me maintain consistent access between different devices.

 *Note: This repository is continuously updated as I progress through the course.*

 ## Repository Structure

 ### 📁 Capstone Projects
 This folder contains practical projects that I build after completing specific sections of the course.
 Each project helps me reinforce the concepts that I learned in the course modules.
-In the 📁 Other folder you can find some side project that I've built outside the course.
+In the 📁 Other folder you can find some side project that I've built outside the course, mainly from the freeCodeCamp.org course.

 ### 📁 Course
 The course material which contains Frontend and Backend sections: